Summer Safety

 Share this infographic to help spread the word about staying safe in hot weather.
 It is important to get relief from the heat quickly.
 If not, you might begin to feel confused or faint.
 Your heart can also become stressed and stop beating.

-Learn more about Heat Safety, conditions heat can cause, and what to do in case of a medical emergency >>
+Learn more about Heat Safety & what to do in an emergency >>

 Open windows are nice during warm weather — but they also pose risks for young children.
 Window screens are designed to keep bugs out, but are NOT strong enough to keep children in.